Alpha-Directorate/AlphaSSS/README.md

 9.	**Openness and transparency.**<br>This project is completely open-sourced to the community.
 Except, of course we do not disclose any security-sensitive data or code (admin-accessible).

 ## Use Case-Driven Development
-We use WordPress not just a CMS but as our *application development platform*.
-Thank you Matt Mullenweg and all contributors for making it possible!
+We use WordPress not just a CMS but as our application development platform.
+Our gratitude goes to Mr. Matt Mullenweg and all contributors for making it possible!

 * **Actors**
   * **Visitor**<br>A user that is not recognized by the system as an existing member.

-  * **Member**<br>A user who is recognized by (e.g. via a cookie) or logged in to the system.
+  * **Member**<br>A user who is recognized by (e.g. via a cookie) or currently logged-in to the system.

-  * **Pilot**<br>A subtype of a member who can initiate a private group chat and voice video chat.
-A member cannot initiate those use cases (see below).
+  * **Pilot**<br>A subtype of a member who can initiate a private group chat and voice video chat use cases.
+Regular member cannot do that.

   * **Admin**<br>This is equivalent to the WordPress administrator role.
 The all-powerful user.